 - Once the payment is approved, the purchase is confirmed and completed.

 - The clearing/reconciliation phase starts.
 The funds will be transferred between PSP/acquirers and the Payment Orchestration Platform.

 Moreover, the Payment Orchestration Solution periodically runs billing and settlement processing and can automatically start payouts of the earned funds to its merchants.
 And finally, reports for different purposes can be automatically generated on a regular basis.

 Getting Started with Payment Orchestration

-The starting point is your company: The payment orchestration platform you integrate must fit your business strategy.
-There are plenty of factors that play into this decision: From budget to regulations to markets and the frameworks, your software runs on.
-So, before you commit yourself to a technological approach, it might make sense to bring in payment business consultation first, if strategic questions remain.
+The payment orchestration platform you integrate must fit your business strategy.
+There are plenty of factors that play into this decision: From budget to regulations to markets to software frameworks.
+So, before you commit yourself to a specific tech approach, it might make sense to bring in payment business consultation first, if strategic questions remain.

 From a technical standpoint, there are two opposite ways to get Payment Orchestration up and running:

 This variant comes closest to a low-code approach.
 As Payment Orchestration is gaining traction in the platform economy, the choice of white-label or as-a-service Payment Orchestration solutions is broadening.